-A few people with backpacks on hike down a steep mountain trail with mountains on the distant horizon.Every year, Johnson County Conservation staff take local high school students on a 10-day backpacking adventure in the Selway-Bitterroot Wilderness, which contains 1.3 million acres of pristine wilderness.
-Along the way, students will gain backpacking skills, participate in environmental stewardship projects, and learn about the Wilderness Act and local ecology along the way.
+A few people with backpacks on hike down a steep mountain trail with mountains on the distant horizon.Every year, Johnson County Conservation staff take local high school students on a 10-day conservation adventure in the Selway-Bitterroot Wilderness, which contains 1.3 million acres of pristine wilderness.
+Along the way, students will gain backpacking skills, participate in trail work projects, and learn about the Wilderness Act and local ecology along the way.

 Trip Basics: